-The crucial thing in John's thinking about Jesus here is in verse 14.
+The crucial thing in John's thinking about Jesus is in verse 14.
 This explains what we call the incarnation - Jesus becoming a man - in a wonderful verse that describes it beautifully.

 ‘The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son who came from the Father, full of grace and truth.’John 1:14, NIV

-This expresses the fact, very clearly, that at a certain time in history, the Word - Jesus - became flesh, became a man and made his dwelling among us.
-In other words lived as a human being - a normal human being - amongst humanity, particularly amongst the Jewish people.
+This expresses the fact, very clearly, that at a certain time in history, the Word - Jesus - became flesh, became a man and made his dwelling among us, in other words lived as a human being - a normal human being - amongst humanity, particularly amongst the Jewish people.
 He was a Jewish man, living in a Jewish society, in the northern part of the country which we call Galilee.
-We've seen his glory, the glory of the one and only Son.
+We have seen his glory, the glory of the one and only Son.
 Christians believe that Jesus was eternally the Son of God but also at a particular point in time, took on human nature in a miraculous way.
 He is the Son of God but also a human, like us, fully human.

 Jesus is Not Recognised

 John goes on to express the fact that when Jesus came, there was a paradox because not everyone received him.
 Verses 10 to 12 make this very clear.
 ‘He was in the world, and though the world was made through him, the world did not recognise him.’
 People in general did not recognise that Jesus was the Son of God in his lifetime.
 Verse 11 ‘He came to that which was his own but his own did not receive him.’
 This is a specific reference to the Jewish people.
-That's what ‘his own people’ refers to.
+That is what ‘his own people’ refers to.
 The Jewish people in general did not receive him in verse 11.
 Verse 10, the world in general didn't receive him; the Jewish people in verse 11 didn't receive him.

 Children of God